-Important: This document is guidance only and each BBC product will undergo a thorough assessment by the department as part of the import permit application process to determine if a product is sufficiently par-cooked.
-Product that is deemed not to be sufficiently par-cooked may only be imported if its meets the import conditions for uncooked peeled prawns outlined within Biosecurity Advice 2017-12.
+Product that is deemed not to be sufficiently par-cooked during the import permit application process may only be imported if it meets the import conditions for uncooked peeled prawns outlined within Biosecurity Advice 2017-12.
 For more information, please refer to our uncooked prawns webpage.

 Par-cooking – Import Permit Application Assessment